Quantum key distribution based on orthogonal state encoding: Introduction

-In nearly four decades, great developments have been made since the first QKD protocol was proposed in 1984\cite{BB1984Quantum}, which obtains the security by switching two mutually unbiased bases and of which the security has been proven\cite{SP2000Simple}.
-After the BB84 protocol, several BB84-like protocols were proposed, such as Ekert's protocol\cite{E1991Quantum}, BBM92 protocol\cite{BB1992Quantum}, six-state protocol\cite{B1998Optimal} and others\cite{SP2000Simple,CB2002Security}.
-Most protocols obtain the security by employing non-orthogonal states.
+Most QKD protocols obtain the security by employing non-orthogonal states.
 It was not until 1995 that the first cryptographic protocol based on orthogonal states was published\cite{GV1995Quantum}.
 The idea of the protocol is sending states with a time delay such that eavesdroppers can never get an entire state without being detected.
 Another technique can be employed to implement a QKD protocol based on orthogonal states is the order-rearrangement.
 Protocols employing this technique can be found in \cite{DL2003Controlled,SA2014Protocols,ZX2006Secure,YS2014Two,SP2013Beyond}.
 Other protocols include \cite{GL2001Quantum,AB2014Orthogonal,H2011Quantum,SB2016Secure,N2009Counterfactual,AB2010Experimental,AS2013Semi}.

+Although non-orthogonal state encoding seems already mature and enough, orthogonal state encoding might provide extra advantages such as saving quantum operations.
+Even if considering theoretical meaning only, knowing how orthogonal state can be employed for coding has its own interests, since orthogonal states can be distinguished without errors.